smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

 As Daedalus worked, Sisyphus found himself studying the man's profile.
 The desperate energy in his movements wasn't mere professional pride - it was the frantic calculation of a man balancing invisible weights.
 Each line he drew seemed to cost him something irreplaceable.

 Sisyphus reached for the bread, noting how the liquid in his cup trembled with each distant vibration through the stone, rhythmic and wrong, like a pulse through veins that shouldn't exist.
 Three beats, pause, two beats.
 The same pattern as the Captain's fingers on his pommel.
 The same pattern as the floor's vibration when he'd entered.
-The fortress itself was becoming alive, learning to breathe in harmony with the thing it held.